 This course aims at enabling students to identify the meaning and significance of food in different societies by exploring the way that culture, gender, socioeconomic status and religion influence food choices and preferences.
 Eating habits and patterns -namely how we eat, what with eat and with whom we eat- are key elements in determining and communicating social identities.
 In Anthropology of Food we will determine how people use food to define themselves as individuals, groups or whole societies.
 We will discuss food taboos and beliefs, the historical dynamism of food habits, the contemporary food trends and contemporary critical issues as food access, malnutrition and food vulnerability as a climate change consequence.
-Identifying and defining the differences between eating and nutrition, the course will provide a holistic perspective on the study of food, tackling its influence on body perceptions and health issues.
-Furthermore, the course will provide qualitative research methodological tools for applied research and project work on food and eating in both industrialized and developing countries' social and cultural contexts.
+Identifying and defining the differences between eating and nutrition, the course will provide a holistic perspective on the study of food, tackling its influence on body perceptions and health issues.Furthermore, the course will provide qualitative research methodological tools for applied research and project work on food and eating in both industrialized and developing countries' social and cultural contexts.
+3 credits.

-FS 518 - THE ECONOMICS OF FOOD
+FS 518 - THE GLOBAL FOOD ECONOMY

-This course introduces students to key economic concepts in macroeconomics as as applied to the agro-food sector, finance and accounting.
+This course introduces students to key economic concepts in macroeconomics as applied to the agro-food sector, finance and accounting.
 During the first part of the course students learn key economic concepts such as opportunity costs, trade-off, elasticity, production frontiers, public goods and externalities.
-International trade will be examined with reference to food and development.
-Different market structures ranging from monopolistic competition, oligopolies and monopolies will be reviewed to gain a better understanding of how markets work in practice and to identify the key actors in today global food system.
-In the second part, the course provides a survery of accounting and finance metodologies.
-Case studies, lectures and in class exercises provide for a practical and active learning approach.
-The course assumes no prior knowledge of economics and finance techniques or terminology.
+The relations between GDP, inflation and unemployment will be critically analyzed in the context of the classical and Keynesian models, with a particular focus on the role of government and central banks.
+International trade policies are examined with reference to food, agribusiness and development issues.
+Different market structures ranging from monopolistic competition, oligopolies and monopolies will be reviewed to gain a better understanding of how markets work in practice and to identify the key actors in today global food systemIn the second part, the course provides a survey of accounting and finance methodologies.
+Case studies, lecture and in class exercises provide for a practical and active learning approach.
+The course assumes no prior knowledge of economics and business techniques or terminology.
+3 credits.